THE VEGAN MOVEMENT

 Acknowledging that food we consume comes from suffering and violence means accepting that we indirectly caused the suffering and violence, that we were misinformed by people we loved and respected, that we were deceived by corporate propaganda and lies, and that we fiercely defended our choices and denied anything contrary—for our entire lives.
 Of course, this process involves facing hardcore truths about what we have been unknowingly supporting, which will make us feel terrible about ourselves.

-And this is what makes considering veganism very difficult for most people, even though overwhelming scientific evidence shows that there is no biological or nutritional requirement for humans to consume animals or animal products.
+And this is what makes considering veganism very difficult for most people, even though overwhelming scientific evidence shows that there is no biological or nutritional requirement for humans to consume animal flesh or bodily secretions (dairy and eggs).
 Furthermore, it is very well-documented that animal agriculture has a major destructive impact on climate change, widespread air and water pollution, water wastage and water scarcity, deforestation, land degradation, topsoil erosion, species extinction, habitat destruction, desertification, ocean dead zones, worldwide human hunger and starvation, antibiotic resistance, and the development of zoonotic diseases that become deadly pandemics.
 But to accept all of this new information, most people must first understand and eliminate what is blocking them.

-Cognitive dissonance is a major obstacle to ending a person’s support of the standard suffering and slaughter inflicted on animals by the meat, dairy, and egg industries, because it involves an emotional detoxification process that is extremely hard and uncomfortable for people who have been consuming animals and animal products for their entire lives.
+Cognitive dissonance is a major obstacle to ending a person’s support of the abuse, suffering, and slaughter inflicted on animals by the meat, dairy, and egg industries, because it involves an emotional detoxification process that is extremely hard and uncomfortable for people who have been consuming animals and animal products for their entire lives.

-Obviously, people don’t want to cope with the appalling realization of what they have been supporting since childhood: lifelong pain, misery, and terror inflicted on gentle, harmless animals, for nothing more than trivial taste pleasure.
+Obviously, people don’t want to cope with the appalling realization of what they have been supporting since childhood: lifelong pain, misery, and terror inflicted on gentle, harmless animals, for nothing more than trivial taste pleasure and convenience.
 They will feel tremendous guilt and regret when they take responsibility for all of this unnecessary violence.
 And that is what triggers cognitive dissonance.
-But pretending that the pain and suffering isn’t happening doesn’t mean that they aren’t causing it.
-In fact, they are the reason for the pain and suffering until they make the intentional decision to stop being a part of it.
+But pretending that the suffering and violence are not happening doesn’t mean that they aren’t causing it.
+In fact, they are the reason for the suffering and violence inflicted on these animals until they make the intentional decision to stop being a part of it.

 BEST VEGAN MOMENT OF 2020: